Programs : Brochure

 12 UW Credits

 This class will visit remarkable art, cultural, and archaeological sites in Rome, revealing key aspects of the city's cultural legacy and providing a rich sense of international and historical perspective.
-These visits will include ancient sites like the Coliseum and venues of art historical significance like the Sistine Chapel in Vatican City, as well as provide engaging perspectives on historical and contemporary art, public and private spaces, and various cultural characteristics of the city of Rome.
-The itinerary will include remarkable monuments, churches, and museums, as well as architecture, ruins, and vistas, and possible sites related to other arts and/or disciplines.
-Instruction about the culture of Rome will serve as a means by which to reveal and understand various aspects of Roman history and culture in this engaging host city.
-Past topics have included identity, immigration, media, society, and food.
-These immersive experiences will feed the content of students' work in the Interdisciplinary Studio Art class and Italian language class.
+These visits will include ancient sites like the Roman Forum and Colosseum and venues of art historical significance like the Sistine Chapel in Vatican City, as well as provide engaging perspectives on historical and contemporary art, public and private spaces, and various cultural, social, and historic characteristics of the city of Rome.
+The itinerary will include remarkable monuments, churches, and museums, as well as architecture, ruins, and vistas.
+These immersive experiences will feed the content of students' work in the Interdisciplinary Studio Art class and Italian Language and Culture.
 Rome itself provides a unique classroom in this course.

 Learning goals include:

-Students in this course will document the ideas and images discovered through their visits to artistic, archaeological, historical, and cultural sites visited in the course exploring Rome.
-They will utilize a selection of their most exciting experiences and influences, as well as individualized research and content from their own disciplines and interests, as possible source material for studio art projects.
-Students will develop visual, conceptual, and materials skills and ideas through improvisational artworks, followed by written artist statements and an interdisciplinary studio art project series of artworks.
-Participants will learn about art media and content and may select one or more of the following: drawing, acrylic paint, watercolor, digital imaging/photography, altered found materials, mixed media (e.g., collage, hybrid works), and/or possible small scale assemblage/sculpture.
+Students in this course will document the ideas and images discovered through their visits to artistic, archaeological, historical, and cultural sites visited in the course, exploring Rome and environs, and utilizing a selection of the most exciting experiences and influences, as well as individualized research and content from their own disciplines, interests, and independent study, as possible source material for studio art projects.
+Students will develop visual, conceptual, and materials skills and ideas and will create improvisational artworks, followed by a studio art project series and written artist statement.
+Participants will learn about varied art media and content and may select one or more of the following: drawing, acrylic paint, watercolor, digital photography, altered found materials, mixed media (e.g., collage, hybrid works), and/or possible small scale assemblage/sculpture.
 There will be appropriate entry levels for both inexperienced and experienced students; no previous art experience is necessary.

 Learning goals include: